New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 2 min read Updated

-A policy diff is the comparison between two versions of a policy file to see exactly what changed — which rules were added, removed, or modified.
+A policy diff is the comparison between two versions of a policy document to see exactly what changed — which rules were added, removed, or modified.
 Essential for code review of policy changes before they are deployed to production.

 WHY IT MATTERS

 Security policies should never change without review.
-A single-character change in a YAML policy can be the difference between blocking and allowing access to a sensitive tool.
+A single-character change in a policy document can be the difference between blocking and allowing access to a sensitive tool.
 A modified regex pattern might broaden or narrow the scope of a rule in ways that aren't obvious from reading the new version alone.
 The diff — the precise delta between the old and new versions — is what reviewers need to evaluate the impact of a change.

 Policy diffs serve multiple purposes.
-During code review, they let reviewers focus on what changed rather than re-reading the entire policy file.
+During code review, they let reviewers focus on what changed rather than re-reading the entire policy document.
 During incident investigation, they help determine whether a recent policy change caused the issue.
 During compliance audits, they provide evidence of what changed, when, and who approved it.

 HOW POLICYLAYER USES THIS